mohsanabbas/event-carried-state-transfer-demo-/readme.md

 The `StatefulComponent` struct in the `state` package is the main component that implements the ECST pattern.
 It has a `state` field that holds the current state of the component, and a `listeners` field that holds a slice of functions that are interested in receiving events.
-The `AddListener` function can be used to register a new listener, and the `Dispatch` function can be used to dispatch an event to all registered listeners.
+The `AddListener` function can be used to register a new listener, and the `Dispatch` function can be used to dispatch an event to the `events` channel.
+The `handleEvents` function listens for events on the events channel and updates the state.
+It also calls all the registered listeners with the event.
 The `GetState` function can be used to get the current state of the component.

 The Event struct is used to represent an event in the system.
 It has a Name field that holds the name of the event, and a Data field that holds the data associated with the event.
 The Person struct is an example of the data that can be associated with an event.